markusl/cdk-codepipeline-bitbucket-build-result-reporter/API.md

 ### CodePipelineBitbucketBuildResultReporter <a name="cdk-codepipeline-bitbucket-build-result-reporter.CodePipelineBitbucketBuildResultReporter"></a>

-A construct for reporting CodePipeline build statuses to a BitBucket server using BitBucket REST API.
+A CDK construct for reporting CodePipeline build statuses to a BitBucket server using BitBucket REST API.

-You need to configure SSM parameter BITBUCKET_UPDATE_BUILD_STATUS_TOKEN before using the component.
+You need to configure SSM parameter `BITBUCKET_UPDATE_BUILD_STATUS_TOKEN` before using the construct.

 #### Initializer <a name="cdk-codepipeline-bitbucket-build-result-reporter.CodePipelineBitbucketBuildResultReporter.Initializer"></a>